captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 Right!
 ---
-Yes the Oprey.
+The Oprey.
 ---
 Maybe.
 ---
-something I’ve always wanted to do.
+Or maybe I’ll just do something
 ---
-Or maybe I’ll just
+That I’ve always wanted to do.
 ---
-Do
----
 ## PETER:
 That’s OK too.
 ---
 ## CHERYL:
 Yeah.
 ---
 [crying]
 ---
 Yeah.
 ---
+template: music
 ---
 ## PETER:
+Are you ready?
+---
+Let me go grab your dress.
+---
+Whew, she weighs a ton.
+---
+You’re lucky you don’t
+---
+have to walk around in this.
+---
+## LISSETTE:
+[laughs]
+---
+## PETER:
+Or these.
+---
+Are ladies meant to walk around in these
+---
+or just stand around and look pretty?
+---
+Well lucky for you no standing, right?
+---
 I can’t with Allison
 ---
 and the crying every five seconds.
----
-I’m sorry.
 ---
 Had I known
 ---